Appalachian State Mountaineers Logo

 Meaning and History

-In 1970, the logo of the university teams had one letter – a large “A.” It denotes the word “Appalachian.”
-The message is in the upper case with a serifed font.
-It has a yellow and black edging that makes it look hollow.
-Inside is a triangle forming the bar and the inscription “Mountaineers,” which is as if made by hand.
+In 1970, the university teams’ logo consisted of a single letter, a large “A.” It represented the word “Appalachian.”
+The inscription is written in an uppercase serif font.
+It has a yellow-black outline, making it seem hollow.
+Inside is a triangle forming a stripe and the inscription “Mountaineers,” which appears to be handcrafted.

-Since 2004, the university mascot Yosef has been on the sport’s emblem.
-His head is on an improvised long beard, placed on the word combination “Appalachian Mountaineers.”
-The official colors of the teams are the same.
+In 2004, the university’s mascot, Yosef, graced the sport’s emblem.
+His head, with an improvised long beard, is placed on the phrase “Appalachian Mountaineers.”
+The official team colors are the same.

-In 2014, a new logo appeared – in fact, an updated version of 1970.
-The designers changed the yellow and black colors, visually brightening the symbolism.
-This makes the letter look much bigger.
+In 2014, a new logo appeared, essentially an updated version of the 1970 design.
+Designers changed the yellow and black colors, visually lightening the symbolism.
+As a result, the letter looks much larger.

 What is Appalachian State Mountaineers?

-Appalachian State Mountaineers is an athletic department that is part of the Appalachian State University structure, located in Boone, North Carolina.
-Its representatives are members of several important associations: Sun Belt, MAC, and NCAA, where they play in Division I. Overall, the university program includes 17 student teams.
+Appalachian State Mountaineers is a sports team at Appalachian State University in Boone, North Carolina.
+Its representatives are part of several important associations, including the Sun Belt, MAC, and NCAA, where they compete in Division I. The university program includes 17 student teams.

 Appalachian State Mountaineers Football